 milvus-logo

 Milvus Operator is a solution that helps you deploy and manage a full Milvus service stack to target Kubernetes (K8s) clusters.
-The stack includes all Milvus components and relevant dependencies like etcd, Pulsar and MinIO.
-This topic introduces how to deploy a Milvus cluster with Milvus Operator on K8s.
+The stack includes all Milvus components and relevant dependencies like etcd, Pulsar, and MinIO.

 Prerequisites